Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

 * [kdbus](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n57)
 	* As of 2015-07-31 kdbus is not in the mainline Linux kernel.
 Systemd made kdbus non-optional in its release.
 This is the best example how systemd is forcing you into decisions.
-Of course if your a mindless bureaucrat it helps you to keep your job.
+Of course if you are a mindless bureaucrat it helps you to keep your job.
 * [readahead removed](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n950)
 	* The first thing swallowed in on Fedora was readahead.
 Now that (of